XonDoi-Projects/Fetch-Take-Home/README.md

 # Fetch-Take-Home

 This project was created using the command `npx create-react-app my-ts-app --template typescript`.
-It makes use of React, Typescript and Emotion (used for styles).
+It makes use of React and Typescript.
+Additionally, Emotion package is used for Styles.

 Follow the steps below to run the project locally.